Prior to the Pandemic the summary below describes where the influences for my art originated from. This all changed after the Pandemic hit.

 Where these esoteric ideas originated from:

-Because my artworks are based on ideas from the process of personal incubation – an explanation for the basis is needed.
+Because my artworks are based on ideas from the process of personal incubation – an explanation for the basis could be helpful.
 The origin in my thinking has always been cored around the economic engine which drove society.

-I can’t say really say that there was a thunderclap moment – when that thought initially crystalized.
-But like many of you when Billy Joel (Ex: Allentown) and more importantly for me Bruce Springsteen (almost all of his early music) sang about the de-industrialization of the US economy – the economic premise of the music totally resonated with me.
+I can’t say really say that there was a thunderclap moment – when the aegis for that thought initially crystalized.
+But like many of you when Billy Joel (Ex: Allentown) and more importantly for me Bruce Springsteen (almost all of his early music) sang about the de-industrialization of the US economy – the economic premise of that music totally resonated with me.

-No, I hung around with the kids from the blue-collar families instead.
+No, for the majority of my time in high school and middle school I hung around with the kids from the blue-collar families.
 These kids were essentially ghosts in the hallways and classrooms.
 Most had zero interest in being there.
-They lived for the school day to end.
-They never spoke in class.
+They lived for the school day to quickly end.
+They rarely if ever spoke in class.
 Graduation meant nothing for where they wanted go – usually into a trade and never onto college.

 I didn’t just hang around with them during school hours.
-Since we rarely went to class how could I. I also frequented their homes, listened to what was they were battling – usually money issues.
-Sometimes even saw what happened when resources or reason was absent when it was needed most.
-Violence erupted seemingly from nowhere.
+Since we rarely went to class how could I. I also frequented their homes, saw what they and their families were battling – usually money problems.
+Sometimes even saw what happened when the enormous financial pressures became overwhelming and exploded.
+The resources were simply absent when they were needed most.
+Violence could seemingly erupt from nowhere.

-When Bruce Springsteen sang about his neighborhood kids who were trapped in the rapidly declining manufacturing economy and all the collateral damage and the mayhem which financial desperation had unleashed in their lives – I understood exactly what Springsteen was going on about.
+When Bruce Springsteen sang about his neighborhood and the kids who were trapped in the rapidly declining manufacturing economy, the collateral damage, the mayhem which financial desperation had unleashed in their lives – I understood exactly what Springsteen was going on about.
 What began as nothing more than a feeling would ultimately grow into what can only be described as an obsession.
-To find the cause why any group gets pressed into an economic corner.
+To find the cause why any group becomes pinned into a disadvantaged economic corner.

 What I would find: